botlate/text_extraction-legaldocs_w_vision/README.md

-# Vision-Assisted Text Extraction for Pre-chunking - Categories of Pages of Legal Documents with Poor OCR Due to Layout
+# Vision-Assisted Text Extraction for Pre-chunking - Legal Documents with Poor OCR Due to Layout

 ## Purpose